wavefrontHQ/docs/pages/doc/ingestion_policies.md

 </table>

-In the **Optimize Usage** section of the dashboard, you can see a list of charts that lets you investigate further which accounts contribute the most, what is the usage by ingestion source (proxy and direct ingestions) and by ingestion type (time series, histograms, and delta counters), so that you can investigate usage patterns.
+In the **Optimize Usage** section of the dashboard, you can see a list of charts that lets you investigate further which accounts contribute the most, what is the usage by ingestion source (proxy and direct ingestions), and what is the usage by ingestion type (time series, histograms, and delta counters).

  ![Usage summary per ingestion policy](images/usage_summary_per_policy.png)